rdowd003/RD_Mentoring/Test-Sets/week1_skill_assessment/README.md

 Once again, testing these queries in sqlite3 or postgreSQL is *optional*.
 These SQL instructions are provided for your convenience.

-### Concepts
+### 2. Concepts
-The last part of this assssment will be in a text file title "concepts.txt".
+The second part of this assssment will be in a text file title "concepts.txt".
 You will write your responses out underneath each question.
 Please be as thorough as possible where necessary, and refrain from relying on the internet/books to answer these questions.
 It is okay if you do not know the answers, this provides us with a good understanding of where any skill & knowledge gaps are.

+### 3. Case Study
+The last part of this assessment will be a case study.
+You will be given some data, a prompt, and asked to respond to questions and submit a *jupyter notebook* (added to src/) with your work.
+*

 ________________________________________________________________________________________________________________________
 # The Assessment